Break Every Chain Letter

 Now as an evangelist, I’m certainly in favor of using the Internet to reach people with the gospel.
 But when we’re “preaching to the choir”, it’s best to be a little more selective on who you forward emails to.
-Back in the old days, people used carbon paper that permitted one to make about five legible copies.
-That caused one to think good and hard on who to send those five copies to.
+Back in the old days, people used carbon paper that permitted one to make a few legible copies.
+That caused one to think good and hard about who to send those copies to.

-Finally, we can do our part in reducing the amount of e-rumors spreading over the Internet.
+Finally, we can do our part in reducing the number of e-rumors spreading over the Internet.
 Whenever you receive a story or prayer request that’s been forwarded many times, don’t automatically assume it’s true.
-Take a couple minutes to verify its authenticity.
+Take a minute to verify its authenticity.
 Christians who spread misleading information do not advance the cause of Christ.
 It only undermines their witness.